 Although I have toned down some of my descriptions and commentary on the site, it will always maintain the tone of an NCO rather than that of a concierge.
 I personally despise mealy mouthed sales pitches and cringe whenever something I write sounds too cheesy.
 We will give honest, no nonsense assessments and descriptions, and sometimes my caustic sense of humor may show through.
 Our goal is to provide the best products possible, deliver promptly, handle refunds immediately, and fix our mistakes all with the least amount of BS.

-Now, 25 years on, we are still growing, and adding products nearly every week.
+Now, over 30 years on, we are still growing, and adding products nearly every week.
 Although I had no idea at the time, it was a lucky choice I made in 1992 to "do some gun shows."
 It's been a long, winding and bumpy road, and I doubt it'll be much different for the next quarter century- but four wheeling is fun right?